 Skip to main content

-Customizing the Management Dashboard of a SaaS Service
+Customizing the management dashboard of a SaaS platform

 Overview

-In this tutorial, we will explain how to customize the management dashboard of WordPress using KurocoEdge as an example.
+In this tutorial, we will demonstrate how to customize the WordPress admin panel using KurocoEdge.

 Prerequisites